#ausmacadamias

 How to use the map

-• Click on the map to view the summary statistics for area of macadamia orchards by state/territory & LGA
+• Click on the map below to view the summary statistics for area of macadamia orchards by state/territory & LGA

 • Search the map by place name/address in the 'search' box or use the map pin tool to 'zoom to a growing region'.
 Locate your orchard and check all details are correct